andrewcooke/choochoo/docs/command-summary.md

 ## search

+    > ch2 search text QUERY [--show NAME ...] [--set NAME=VALUE]
+    > ch2 search activities QUERY [--show NAME ...] [--set NAME=VALUE]
-    > ch2 search [-a|--advanced] QUERY [--show NAME ...] [--set NAME=VALUE]
+    > ch2 search sources QUERY [--show NAME ...] [--set NAME=VALUE]

+Search the database.

+The first form (search text) searches for the given text in activity name and description.

+The second form (search activities) is similar, but allows for more complex searches (similar to SQL) that target particular fields.

+The third form (search sources) looks for matches for any source (not just activities).

+Note that 'search activities' treats both activity journals and activity topics (ie data from FIT files and data entered by the user) as a single 'source', while 'search activities' treats each source as separate.

-This searches for activities.
-Once a matching activity is found additional statistics can be displayed (--show) and a single value modified (--set).
+Once a result is found additional statistics from that source be displayed (--show) and a single value modified (--set).

-Simple searches (without --advanced) look for matches of all given words in the name and notes fields for the activity.

-The advanced syntax is similar to SQL, but element names are statistic names.
+The search syntax (for activities and sources) is similar to SQL, but element names are statistic names.
+A name has the format "Owner.name:group" where the owner and group are optional.
+A trailing colon implies a NULL group (used for statistics that are not specific to any activity, like diary entries).
+The name and group also include SQL wildcards (eg "%fitness%").

-The name can include the activity group (start:bike) and SQL wildcards (%fitness%).
-A name of the form "name:" matches any activity group; "name" matches the activity group of the matched activity (usually what is needed - the main exception is some statistics defined for group All).
+The owner of a name is the process that calculated the value.
+It works as a kind of "namespace" - the database could contain multiple statistics called "active_distance" but only one will have been calculated by ActivityCalculator.

+In addition, attributes of the source can be accessed using "Class.attribute" where Class is optional.
+For showing or setting values on the result, Class must be omitted (so .start=... sets the start attribute).

-For advanced searches string values must be quoted, negation and NULL values are not supported, and comparison must be between a name and a value (not two names).
+For complex searches, string values must be quoted, negation and NULL values are not supported, and comparison must be between a name and a value (not two names).

+There is experimental support for null values (actually missing values).
+The form of the query is less general than SQL - a field must always be compared with a value (not another field).

-### Example
+### Examples

+    > ch2 search text bournemouth

+Find any activities where the text mentions Bournemouth.

-    > ch2 search --advanced 'name="Wrong Name"' --set 'name="Right Name"'
+    > ch2 search sources 'name="Wrong Name"' --set 'name="Right Name"'

+Modify the name variable.

+    > ch2 search activities 'ActivityCalculator.active_distance:mtb > 10 and active_time < 3600'

+Find mtb activities that cover over 10km in under an hour.

+    > ch2 search activities 'name="%"' --show .start name

+Find activities that have a defined name and display both the name and the activity start time (the 'dot' syntax allows access to an attribute on the found activity).

+    >  ch2 search activities 'ActivityJournal.start=2020-04-17T09:27:30' --set name='Corral Quemado'

+Set the name on the activity at the given time (again, using the dot syntax).

 ## constants

+    > ch2 constants list

+Lists constant names on stdout.

     > ch2 constants show [NAME [DATE]]

-Lists constants to stdout.
+Shows constant names, descriptions, and values (if NAME is given) on stdout.

     > ch2 constants add NAME